mattdesl/mouse-event-offset/README.md

 [![experimental](http://badges.github.io/stability-badges/dist/experimental.svg)](http://github.com/badges/stability-badges)

 Gets the offsetX/offsetY from a mouse event, relative to the top left of the target (i.e. clicked) element.
+This uses `currentTarget` (i.e. the element that you specified for the event) and falls back to `srcElement`.

 ```js
 var offset = require('mouse-event-offset')